 Fortnite Can’t Connect To Online Services On PC

-If you are having issues when trying to play Fortnite such as; You can’t join a game, keep getting disconnection problems, or just simply lagging really bad when playing, then in this post we will be taking a look at hopefully resolving some of those network issues you are experiencing in Fortnite on your Windows 10 PC or Laptop.
+Fortnite connection issues can cause many problems.
+If you are having issues when trying to play Fortnite such as; You can’t join a game, keep getting disconnection problems, or just simply lagging really bad when playing, then in this post we will be taking a look at hopefully resolving some of those network issues you are experiencing in Fortnite on your Windows 10 or Windows 11 PC/Laptop.

 Methods To Fixing Fortnite Bad Connection Issues on PC:

-1. Make sure you are actually connected to the internet – Make sure the network icon in the system tray does not have a cross through it
+Make sure you are actually connected to the internet, make sure the network icon in the system tray does not have a cross through it

 - Click on Update & Security

 - Click on Check for updates (If there are any available they will begin to download and install)